 Because air quality conditions occur over broad spatial scales, park managers have little direct control over the atmospheric conditions of the parks they manage.
 However, knowing about the state of—and changes in—air quality can help park managers to make planning decisions, influence off-site emitters of pollutants, and indirectly stabilize or improve park air resources.
 It can also help the Sonoran Desert Network to understand changes in other vital signs.

-Information on air quality at all Sonoran Desert Network parks can be found by visiting the website of the National Park Service Air Resources Division, which tracks spatial and temporal trends in ozone, nitrogen deposition, sulfur deposition, and visibility-reducing pollutants in all units of the National Park System.
+Information on air quality at all Sonoran Desert Network parks can be found by visiting the National Park Service's Air page, which provides information on spatial and temporal trends in ozone, nitrogen deposition, sulfur deposition, and visibility-reducing pollutants in all units of the National Park System.

 The Sonoran Desert Network uses information provided by the Air Resources Division to provide occasional updates on air quality in network parks.
 For more information, contact the National Park Service Air Resources Division or Andy Hubbard, Program Manager, Sonoran Desert Network.